SpaceAws/SPT/README.md

-SpaceProductionTools is a Blender addon developped based on my personal experiences to help artists in their usual tasks.
+SpacePythonTools is a Blender addon developped based on my personal experiences to help artists in their usual tasks.
 It is also a way for me to test things I can develop using Blender python.

 It is a personnal and experimental project made public so anyone can try it but I can't garanty it will work perfectly for every user.